After bumpy road, The Mailman delivers for No. 3 Georgia

 The fourth-year junior known as The Mailman has become The Man for the No. 3 Bulldogs.
 (2-0), who have another huge game Saturday against No. 14 Tennessee (2-0).

 He came off the bench in the opener after D’Wan Mathis struggled, rallying Georgia from a halftime deficit to a 37-10 victory.
-This past weekend, Bennett made his first college start and turned in another ruthlessly efficient performance, guiding the Bulldogs to a most impressive 27-6 rout of then-No. 7 Auburn.
+This past weekend, Bennett made his first college start and turned in another efficient performance, guiding the Bulldogs to an impressive 27-6 rout of then-No. 7 Auburn.

 “Right now, he’s the guy,” coach Kirby Smart said.